ombg/imgdb_conv/Part_V_nn-1.md

 - Activation function seems to be called a non-linearity and vice versa.
 - It takes a single number as input and performs a fixed mathematical operation on it.
+- This single number is the computed score of the neuron's input: $\sigma(W x + b)$ This means that the linear equation's output (the score) is used as input to the activation function (e.g. Sigmoid or ReLU)

 ### Sigmoid function
 Rarely ever used due to one major, and one minor reasons:
 - Sigmoids kill gradients.
 As soon as x is very small or very large, the sigmoid gets saturated to either 0 or 1, causing a gradient of zero.
 A small gradient means, no signal will flow through the neuron (major reason).
+The argument x of this function is normally the result of the score function f.
 - Sigmoids outputs are not zero centered which could cause undesirable zig-zagging in the gradient updates (minor reason).

 ### Tanh